 Safety and security

 Violent opportunistic crime, such as muggings and carjacking, has occurred in Benin in the past, especially in Cotonou and the area bordering Nigeria.
-Petty crime, including pick-pocketing, occurs near hotels, ports, railways, in the Dantokpa markets in Cotonou and in areas frequented by international visitors, including beaches, bars and restaurants.
+Petty crime, including pick-pocketing, occurs near hotels, ports, railways, in the Dantokpa markets in Cotonou and in areas frequented by international visitors, including all beaches, bars and restaurants.
+Refrain from displaying signs of affluence and ensure personal belongings and travel documents are secured, particularly in the Dantokpa market.
 The risk of becoming a victim of crime increases after dark, especially if walking alone in poorly lit areas.

 The risk of a carjacking increases at night, both within metropolitan centres, and on highways and rural roads.
 It is recommended that travellers stay alert for signs of suspicious behaviour, by both motorists and pedestrians, and that vehicle windows are closed and doors locked when driving.